Cannabis, Marijuana & Edibles for Dogs Safety | Complete Guide Skip to content

 THC is the main psychoactive ingredient of the cannabis plant.
 While many humans love THC, do our pets?
 High levels of THC are toxic to pets.
 Cannabis toxicity can be dangerous for your pets.
 It most likely will require a vet visit if your pet displays symptoms from consuming too much THC, like disorientation, tremors, vomiting, and seizures.

 Some CBD products are made full spectrum hemp, which contains low levels of THC, under 0.3% to be precise.
 This amount has been generally found to be safe for pets.
 However, some pet owners may prefer to avoid giving THC to their pets altogether.
-In these cases, droad spectrum CBD and CBD isolate products will be a good choice for those who prefer to stay away from THC.
+In these cases, broad spectrum CBD and CBD isolate products will be a good choice for those who prefer to stay away from THC.

 CBD (Cannabinol)